Some of the services provided by the DRC include:

 If you are a new incoming student, you must first make an appointment with the Disability Specialist to determine if note-taking will be an appropriate accommodation for your documented disability.
 After this decision has been made, you must take the following steps:

-- Pick up your service packet from the DRC (including instructor letters, note-taker contracts and note-taker announcements).
+- Pick up your service packet from the DRC (including instructor letters, Note Taker Agreement Form and note-taker announcements).

 - Present instructor letter to each instructor and ask for assistance, if needed, in identifying a note-taker.